-At this stage, they technically defined the flow of experiments, in general, to be carried out.
-The stages of penetration testing using the CSRF technique are generally shown in Fig. 1.
+At this stage, technically defined the flow of experiments in general to be carried out.
+The stages of penetration testing using the CSRF technique are generally shown in Fig 1.

-Fig. 1.
-The flow of penetration testing with the CSRF
+Fig 1.
+Flow of penetration testing with the CSRF

-Fig. 1. displays an overview of 6 sequences of activities carried out in the penetration process with CSRF techniques.
+Fig 1 displays, an overview of 6 sequences of activities carried out in the penetration process with CSRF techniques.
 There are three main entities involved, namely: User, Server, Attacker.
-The activity begins with inputting the username and password by the user via a web browser.
+The activity begins with, inputting the username and password by the User via a web browser.
 The web browser will make a request to the server.
-In the second stage, the server verifies and generates a token, then sends a response to the client.
-In the third stage, the user tries to change the password.
+The second stage, the server verifies and generates a token, then sends a response to the client.
+The third stage, the user tries to change the password.
 In the fourth stage, requests sent from the client to the server are intercepted and manipulated by the attacker.
-Manipulated requests are then sent to the server by the attacker.

-In the fifth stage, the server verifies the request because the data received is valid, even though it has actually been faked by the attacker.
-In the sixth stage, the attacker manages to take over the user account.
-In order for each stage of penetration testing activities with the CSRF technique, as shown in Fig 1, several tools are required that must be provided.
+In the fifth stage, the server verifies the request because the data received is valid, even though it has actually been faked by the Attacker.
+In the sixth stage the Attacker manages to take over the user account.
+In order for each stage of penetration testing activities with the CSRF technique as shown in Fig 1, several tools are required that out to be provided.
 In general, the tools that must be prepared are shown in table 1.